-Like most motorists, you will likely get a traffic ticket or be stopped by the police at least once in your lifetime.
+Most motorists will likely receive a traffic ticket or be stopped by law enforcement for a traffic violation at least once in their lifetimes.
 Minor traffic violations such as speeding or double parking generally are classified as "infractions" that are not punishable by jail time.
 Most of the time, fines for traffic tickets can be paid through the mail without the need for legal representation.
-But for more serious traffic offenses, or when extra points on your license could lead to a suspension, it makes sense to consult with an attorney.

-FindLaw's Traffic Laws section covers everything from getting pulled over by police and having your vehicle searched, to understanding your rights and fighting a traffic ticket.
+FindLaw's Traffic Laws section includes helpful information about traffic stops, vehicle searches, motorist rights, and contesting a traffic ticket.
 This section also provides a state-by-state directory of traffic laws and DMV offices.

 A Brief History of Traffic Laws

-Many of the traffic regulations we take for granted, such as stop signs and crosswalks for pedestrians, were suggested in William Eno's 1903 book, "Rules of the Road."
-He also advocated for slow traffic to remain on the right side and for cars to pass on the left, the use of one-way streets, and the construction of safety islands between opposing lanes of traffic.
+Many of today's traffic regulations that are taken for granted, such as stop signs and crosswalks for pedestrians, were first suggested by William Eno.
+Eno authored the first city traffic code for New York City in 1903.
+He also advocated for slow traffic to remain in the right lane and for cars to pass in the left lane, the use of one-way streets, and the construction of safety islands between opposing lanes of traffic.
 Many of his ideas were gradually adopted as states developed their own traffic codes.